lixxu/sanic-jinja2/README.md

 And, from version 0.3.0 enable_async is default to True.
 If you need sync functions, use jinja.render_sync, jinja.render_string_sync

+Python3.5 does not support new async syntax, so 0.5.0 disable async back, sorry.

 BUG: request should not be set to global environment, so you need use request['flash'] instead of jinja.flash and need pass request to render to use get_flashed_messages.
 ```